 Section 61 of the CMSHA specifies the requirements for the appointment of a ventilation officer (including appointment conditions linked to competencies).
-The role of ventilation officer is not addressed under the MQSHA and as such no competencies are applied.
+The role of ventilation officer is not addressed under the MQSHA.

 For other safety critical positions, this is addressed by requiring the person appointed to such a role to hold a certificate of competency granted by the Board of Examiners, which includes an assessment component undertaken by the Board to ensure a person is competent.
 It is proposed to apply this approach under the CMSHA to the statutory position of ventilation officer for an underground coal mine.